 Most of my clients are in the U.S. Although I work with clients abroad on English sites.
 My clients are terrific!
 I have done several bilingual sites so far, but it is impossible for me to proof them or make suggestions about the text (a great reason to be working with WordPress.
 Clients can make their own changes at will.)

-Over the last couple of years I have learned the value of internet client meetings using Zoom or Skype.
+Over the last couple of years I have learned the value of internet client meetings using Zoom.
 After an initial client meeting, when the project is near completion, it is possible to share the screen and make additional changes “on the fly”.
 It cuts down design “back and forth” time – and also travel time.

 When local, I like to meet with my clients initially to talk about the direction they wish to take their business and to understand their style and color preferences.
 We also talk about desired functionality of the site and/or collateral pieces.
 For complicated projects (like multi-page websites) I like to storyboard.
 That means making a page-by-page outline of the project with as much detail as possible.
 It should include text and imagery.
 After design is agreed upon and completed the build part of the project begins.
 Things may change slightly during the build, but much time is saved by planning ahead.

 The piece of my business I like best is the comfortable interaction with my clients during meetings and tutoring them on how to “work” the technology.
 I also enjoy learning about the new technologies and marketing strategies.
 I did mention that my clients are terrific.

 - Born and educated in Chicago.

 - Worked in Chicago, LA, Central Oregon, and now, Israel.

 - Moved to join family in Israel 2014.

 - Many years of graphic design experience.